maitree7/Fraud_Detection_SQL/README.md

 * Once you have a query that can be reused, create a view for each of the previous queries.

-Create a report for fraudulent transactions of some top customers of the firm.
-To achieve this task, perform a visual data analysis of fraudulent transactions using Pandas, Plotly Express, hvPlot, and SQLAlchemy to create the visualizations.
+Created a report for fraudulent transactions of some top customers of the firm using Pandas, Plotly Express, hvPlot, and SQLAlchemy to create the visualizations.

-* Verify if there are any fraudulent transactions in the history of two of the most important customers of the firm.
-For privacy reasons, you only know that their cardholders' IDs are 18 and 2.
+* Fraudulent transactions in the history of two of the most important customers of the firm on the basis of their cardholders' IDs are 18 and 2.

  ![id_holder_2](Images/id_holder_2.PNG)
  ![id_holder_18](Images/id_holder_18.PNG)